Drug Interactions between cyclobenzaprine and Doxy-D

 Interactions between your drugs

-There were no interactions found in our database between cyclobenzaprine and Doxy-D - however, this does not necessarily mean no interactions exist.
-Always consult with your doctor or pharmacist.
+No interactions were found between cyclobenzaprine and Doxy-D. This does not necessarily mean no interactions exist.
+Always consult your healthcare provider.

 - Cyclobenzaprine is in the drug class skeletal muscle relaxants.